vmware-archive/persistent-memory-projects/_posts/2020-02-06-Block-Device-Compatibility.md

 persistent memory, but lets developers use and test our package on machines which has only block I/O storage.
 The weaker consistency guarantees offered by this compatibility layer are the following:
-* Our package is resilient to application crashes or restarts
+* it is resilient to application crashes or restarts
-* In case of a host crash or restart, data can get irrecoverably corrupted
+* in case of a host crash or restart, data can get irrecoverably corrupted

 ## Innards